-IDOT is committed to eliminating and remedying unlawful discrimination in employment and in the delivery of services, through the development of policies and programs regarding civil rights in the state transportation arena.
-It is our goal is to ensure that employment opportunities and transportation programs, activities, and services are provided in a non-discriminatory manner.
+The Illinois Department of Transportation (IDOT) is committed to eliminating and remedying unlawful discrimination in employment and in the delivery of services, through the development of policies and programs regarding civil rights in the state transportation arena.
+It is our goal to ensure that employment opportunities and transportation programs, activities and services are provided in a non-discriminatory manner.

 Title II of Americans with Disabilities Act (ADA) requires that an individual with a disability not be denied the opportunity to participate in any government program, service or activity because a public entity's facilities are inaccessible.
 Section 504 is also applicable if Federal financial assistance in involved.